client9/client9-website-2015/content/post/2015-01-17-comparison-of-linux-on-aws.md

 * Debian 8 and Ubuntu 14 are a bit odd.
 They provide two pythons and two libc versions that are essential for `cloudinit`, but not sure why it is so complicated.
-* Febora has a cloud-based version?
+* Fedora has a cloud-based version?
 Apparently, [I'm not the only one confused by it](http://www.infoworld.com/article/2843687/Linux/red-hat-fedora-confuses-Linux-users.html)

 ### Not-Linux and Not-Quite Linux